Cherry-Ko-20/Cherry-Ko-20/README.md

 <h5 align="center"> 😊 Pronouns: She/Her</h5>

-Introduction
+-Introduction🚀

 I'm Cherry, a professional data scientist with a robust portfolio encompassing more than 10 practical projects.
 My skill set spans a wide array of competencies crucial to the data science domain, including data analytics, data visualization, Python, SQL, and machine learning.

-Professional Experience
+-Professional Experience 💼

 My journey as a data scientist has been marked by hands-on experience in diverse projects, each contributing to the refinement of my analytical and problem-solving skills.
 Through these projects, I've honed my abilities in extracting valuable insights, crafting compelling visualizations, and implementing machine learning solutions.

-Current Endeavors
+-Current Endeavors

 Presently, I am enrolled in the TripleTen 10-month Data Science Bootcamp, a comprehensive program covering a spectrum of essential topics: